 The Compensation Committee believes that long-term value creation is achieved through an ownership culture that encourages performance by our executive officers through stock and stock-based awards.
-Under our 2008 Equity Plan, which was amended in 2015, we may award incentive and nonqualified stock options, stock appreciation rights, restricted stock, restricted stock units, and performance shares and units.
-Stock options granted before the plan was amended in December 3, 2014, generally have five-year terms.
-Those granted after December 3, 2014, expire after 10 years, have an exercise price equal to the fair market value at grant, and executive stock option grants typically vest 25% after one year and in equal monthly installments thereafter over the next 36 months and have a three-month post-termination exercise period.
+This is also our key retention strategy.
+Under our 2008 Equity Plan, which was amended in 2016 (and is subject to a proposal in this proxy statement to increase the number of authorized shares available for future awards thereunder and other amendments), we may award incentive and non-qualified stock options, stock appreciation rights, restricted stock, restricted stock units, and performance shares and units.
+Stock options granted before the plan was amended in December 3, 2014 generally have five-year terms.
+Those granted after December 3, 2014 expire after 10 years, have an exercise price equal to the fair market value at grant, and typically vest 25% after one year and in equal monthly installments thereafter over the next 36 months and have a three-month post-termination exercise period.